jstaff1314/port/docs/projectwo.md

 # Academic Writing

 In my upper level coursework, I have written for a variety of situations.
+I have chosen these two assigments to demonstrate my writing abilities.

 ## Capstone

-For my senior thesis, I conducted a feminist genre critique of horror in film.
-In this paper, I
+For my senior thesis, I conducted a feminist genre critique of horror.
+In this paper, I discuss the interplay between masculinity and femininity with a focus on how femininity is represented in horror films.
+This paper is a culmination of months of research and years of learning rhetorical strategies.

 [View PDF](https://drive.google.com/file/d/1kc2HSuFPdIuLyNtJSObEDXWXufE7cTY6/view?usp=sharing)